for the Cheltenham Festival of Performing Arts

 Friends of the Festival

 Become a Friend of the Festival for 2021 and get free spectator entry to all Festival Classes and a Free Souvenir Programme.

 This year we are asking for a minimum Donation of £30, which will cover the cost of your Spectator Ticket and a Souvenir Programme which will be posted to you.

-Please download and complete the form and return it to:
+Please download and complete the Friends’ form.

 Don’t Hesitate to Donate!

 Your donations are part of keeping the Festival running from year to year.
 It is surprising how much it costs to stage this 12-day event, from professional adjudication to the certificates and medals and many more ‘behind the scenes’ expenses – and unfortunately we don’t always break even!